riiix3/OurProject/README.md

-# Workshop2
+# OurProject

 ## Description
 * The purpose of the workshop is to learn and apply the software engineering activities and skills needed.
-*  It consists of four iterations of the implementation product (food text label predictions).
 * This workshop is based on the development of a web-based machine learning system for classification of simple text